thatboyo/Games/README.md

 - A wide variety of unblocked games and apps.
 - Integrated proxy to navigate the internet freely
 - Hosted on Netlify, Vercel, and Cloudflare Pages.
-- If you have to use Zenithub, but cant use it without getting blocked, go [here](https://zenithub.pages.dev/launch) or https://(any zenithub link here)/launch
+- If you have to use Zenithub, but cant use it without getting blocked, go [here](https://zenithub.pages.dev/launch) or https://(any zenithub official link found in links.html here)/launch
-## Topics

-- cloudflare-pages
-- games
-- netlify
-- unblocked
-- vercel
-- website

 ## Star History

 <a href="https://www.star-history.com/#dotlyhiyou/blackoutgames&Date">